truth table: test_truth_table_tests

 return x != True

-• y is True in both cases of negate_second that return False
+• y is True in the 2 cases that return False in negate_second.
+I add a return statement like the one from negate_first

 def negate_second(x, y):